ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

 - Accommodation: 4 nights in twin/double hotel room

 - Meals: 4 breakfasts, 3 lunches, 4 dinners*

-- The following activities are included in the holiday: husky safari, visit to a reindeer farm, an Aurora Camp visit, Aurora snowmobiling, Lake Inari snowmobile safari (the order of activities is subject to change)
+- The following activities are included in the holiday: husky safari, visit to a reindeer farm, Aurora snowmobiling, Lake Inari snowmobile safari and an Aurora Camp visit (the order of activities is subject to change)

 - Fully qualified guides and instructors during activities

 - Cold weather clothing for the duration of your stay

 - Aurora alert until approximately 1 am

 *If you arrive late in the evening on day one, the hotel will provide you with a light dinner.

 The first week of the New Year can be a difficult time.
 At some stage, you have to raise yourself from the food and drink induced lethargy of the festive period and get back to reality.
 So why not avoid all of that and escape on an unforgettable holiday to Wilderness Hotel Nangu instead?

 Think deep snow and frozen lakes, think ‘Narnia-style’ forests and white-blanketed landscapes.
 Think of the purest air in Europe, crisp and crackling with winter chill and then imagine the darkest of dark skies alive with the shifting, shimmering and glimmering lights that are the Aurora Borealis.